GabeScott/standard-works-vault/General Conference/2007 April - Do You Know.md

 The scriptures give us some insights into these feelings:

-“Verily, verily, I say unto you, I will impart unto you of my Spirit, which shall enlighten your mind, which shall fill your soul with joy; and then shall ye know” (D&C 11:13–14).
+“Verily, verily, I say unto you, I will impart unto you of my Spirit, which shall enlighten your mind, which shall fill your soul with joy; and then shall ye know” ([[D&C 11.13|D&C 11:13–14]][[D&C 11.14|]]).

 Sometimes the feeling is like a memory.
 We first learned the gospel in our heavenly home.
 We have come to this earth with a veil of forgetfulness.
 And yet lingering in each of our spirits are those dormant memories.
 The Holy Ghost can part the veil and bring those things out of their dormancy.
 Often my reaction to a supposedly newfound truth is, “Oh, I remember that!”

-“The Comforter, which is the Holy Ghost ... [will] bring all things to your remembrance” (John 14:26).
+“The Comforter, which is the Holy Ghost … \[will\] bring all things to your remembrance” ([[John 14.26|John 14:26]]).

-My young brothers and sisters, I invite you to “experiment upon my words” (Alma 32:27).
+My young brothers and sisters, I invite you to “experiment upon my words” ([[Alma 32.27|Alma 32:27]]).
 Will you read and pray about the Joseph Smith story?

 The wonderful thing about knowing it is true is that you know simultaneously that God the Father and Jesus Christ live and stand at the head of this Church today.
 I gained that knowledge when I was 11, and now I stand before you as an ordained especial witness of Jesus Christ and testify it is true.
-I also testify that the Lord wants you to know it is true, and He “will [reveal] the truth of it unto you, by the power of the Holy Ghost” (Moroni 10:4).
+I also testify that the Lord wants you to know it is true, and He “will \[reveal\] the truth of it unto you, by the power of the Holy Ghost” ([[Moroni 10.4|Moroni 10:4]]).
 In the name of Jesus Christ, amen.